TheFifthRider/simply-roleplaying-webapp/docs/character/equipment.md

 Equipment are the tools you wear or use to accomplish tasks-- your armor, weapons, magic staves, and lockpick set.
 Equipment might be protective, weaponized, or useful in some other way. **Tags** describe what's important about the equipment: how it can be used, what benefits it provides, and anything else that matters.
 You can only benefit from **equipment** if they're equipped.

+### Using Equipment Improperly

+If you attack with something that doesn't have the weapon tag, defend with something that doesn't have the shield tag, or do something else to use equipment in a way that it's not intended to be used, your GM may say there is an [additional risk](tests.md#risk-guidelines) of **the equipment might be damaged, destroyed, or otherwise lost** and/or **some tags on the equipment do not apply**.
+A +5 sword might be very good at attacking, but there's no guarantee that it'd be equally as good at blocking.

 ### Tag List

 Here's a suggested list of tags that you can use to describe the equipment in your game.
 Be sure to add more tags that are important to your setting!
 If you're in a dark fantasy setting hunting beasts of the night and need silvered weapons to confront them, _silver_ should be a tag.
 If you're in a futuristic dystopian setting and everything legally acquired is monitored through a chip, _unchipped_ should be a tag.